hamidgholami/accp-cheatsheet/README.md

 ### Amazon Cognito
 - Amazon Cognito Identity Pool provides temporary AWS credentials for users who are guests (unauthenticated) and for users who have been authenticated and received a token.
 An identity pool is a store of user identity data specific to your account.
 - Amazon Cognito User Pool is a user directory in Amazon Cognito.
 It doesn't enable access to unauthenticated identities.
 You have to use an Identity Pool instead.

+### AWS Organizations
+- **One bill provided** per AWS organization
+- Best practices:
+	-  Always enable **multi-factor** authentication (MFA) on the root account
+	-  Always use a **strong and complex password** on the root account
+	-  The **Paying account** should be used for **billing purposes only**.
+Do not deploy resources into the Paying account
+-  With below options organizations can **reduce their cost**:
+	-  "Create an AWS Organization configuration linking the accounts"
+	-  "Setup consolidated billing between the accounts"
+- Volume pricing discounts applied **across multiple accounts**.

 ### Popular HTTTP code
 - A HTTP 200 codes: successful